denten-books/plain-text/2-device.md

 > book steady and motionless before us so that we may have time to examine its
 > shape and design [@lubbock_craft_1921, 1].

-Yet even here, the book escapes the critic's grasp, because by "shape" and "design" Lubbock still means the intra-literary characteristics of the text
-itself: the means by the which words and sentences assemble themselves into something like a total work of art.
-The "book" for him is a synonym for the "novel."
-Unlike say painting which presents itself in its entirety, narration unfolds in time.
-The book (read the "novel) bust therefore be reassembled before the mind's eye to present itself for analysis.
+Even in analysis the book escapes the critic's grasp.
+Our talk about novel is hampered by our unfamiliarity with their "technical aspects," he writes in the conclusion of his influential *The Craft of Fiction" [@lubbock_craft_1921, 272].
+Compared to other art forms, the novel is hampered by its temporal extension.
+Other art forms like sculpture or painting can be grasped at once, in their entirety.
+They exist at the time and at a place limited to their physical dimensions.
+The narrative unfolds in time by contrast.
+The novel must be assembled before the mind's eye to present itself for analysis in its entirety.
+Elements of composition unfold in time outside of the novel's physical bibliographic contexts.
 Meaning making of this sort involves reading past the linguistic minutia to constrict the synthetic literary whole.
 Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
-Reading in this mode denies the book its materiality.
-Instead of physical space, the novel extends mentally, in time.
+To read in this mode is to deny the book its materiality.
 To read the novel for pleasure, for Lubbock,  is to "forget, if we can, that the book is an object of art [@lubbock_craft_1921, 6].
 And to forget the book as an object of art is necessarily to forget it also as an object.
 Thus to "objectify the elements" of the novel that "strike us more keenly," as Lubbock writes, is precisely the opposite of what is normally meant by objectification.
-The book is a retreat from the material reality of the reader's immediate context, into the imagination, where the reader can "discover a world" and "be lost" in a "pleasant illusion," where there is "no chance of our finding, perceiving, recreating, the *form* of the book [emphasis mine]" [@lubbock_craft_1921, 6].
+The book is a retreat also from the material realities of the reader's immediate context, into the imagination, where the reader can "discover a world" and "be lost" in a "pleasant illusion," where there is "no chance of our finding, perceiving, recreating, the *form* of the book [emphasis mine]" [@lubbock_craft_1921, 6].

-Unlike the lay reader, the critic and the author are engaged in the particulates.
-Lubbock writes that "far from losing ourselves in the world of the novel, we [the craftsmen, I assume] must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
-Echoing Boris Eichenbaum in "How *The Overcoat* is Made?", Lubbock calls the reader's attention to the craft of literary construction.
+Unlike the lay reader, the critic's task is to engage in the particulates of the writing craft.
+Lubbock writes that "far from losing ourselves in the world of the novel, we must hold it away from us, see it all in detachment, and use the whole of it to make the image we seek, the book itself" [@lubbock_craft_1921, 6].
+Echoing Boris Eichenbaum in "How *The Overcoat* is Made?", Lubbock calls the reader's attention to the technology of literary construction.
 He promises to view a "handful of familiar novels [...] with some particularity," but without judgement or critique.
 "How they are made is the only question I ask," he writes and later, about Tolstoy's *War and Peace*, "there is so much in the book to distract us from its form [that] it is particularly interesting to ask how it is made" [@lubbock_craft_1921, 12 & 28].
+"The author of the book was a craftsman," he concludes.
+It is therefore the critic's role to "overtake him at his work and see how the book was made" [@lubbock_craft_1921, 274].

+Despite his attention to form, Lubbock's "less essential parts," "shapes," "proportions," and "designs" are all nevertheless ideational, mental constructs, just as they were for Shklovsky and Eikhenbaum.
+"The book vanishes as we lay our hands on it," Lubbock writes [@lubbock_craft_1921, 273].
+Critics cannot see the trees for the forest, and the other way around.
+As the totality of the work comes into view, the technical details of craft disappear.
+But in an attempt to perceive the technical details, the critic is also in danger of losing sight of the work as a whole.
+For this reason ends his book on an ambivalent note: somewhere between light and shadows.
+"If only there was one single tangible and measurable fact about the book," he writes.
+If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

-Despite the uniform attention to form, Lubbock's "less essential parts," "shapes," "proportions," and "designs" are all nevertheless ideational, mental constructs, just as they were for Shklovsky and Eikhenbaum.
-Not until Walter Benjamin, writing in the 1930s do we get an attempt at a truly materialist poetics and a concise definition of *literary technique.* The work of art for Benjamin does not and cannot exist in the mode of a "rigid, isolated object."
+Not until Walter Benjamin, writing in the 1930s do we get an attempt at a truly materialist poetics and a concise definition of literary technique.
+The work of art for Benjamin does not and cannot exist in the mode of a "rigid, isolated object."
 Rather, "it must be inserted into the context of living social relations," and therefore, to make the Marxist leap along with Benjamin, into the context determined by the relations to literary production [@benjamin_author_1983, 87].
 The author is also a producer.
 The question of formal, intra-textual figurative arrangements within the work of art thus cannot be considered apart from their extra-textual material arrangements.
 Technique for Benjamin is what makes literary products "accessible" to materialist analysis; technique *is*, for Benjamin, a relationship to production [@benjamin_author_1983, 87].

 In making the characteristically Marxist move towards production, Benjamin attempts to bridge what he calls "the sterile dichotomy" between form and